ml6team/fondant/docs/architecture.md

       component type.

-* The `/dataset` directory which contains the modules for implementing a Fondant pipeline.
+* The `/dataset` directory which contains the modules for implementing a Fondant dataset.
-    * `dataset.py`: Defines the `Dataset` class which is used to define the graph.
-The implemented class is then consumed by the compiler to compile to a specific runner.
+    * `dataset.py`: Defines the `Dataset` class which is used to define the workflow graph to materialize the dataset.
+The implemented class is then consumed by the compiler to compile
-      This module also implements the
+      to a specific workflow runner.
-      `ComponentOp` class which is used to define the component operation in the pipeline graph.
+      This module also implements the `ComponentOp` class which is used to define the component operation in the workflow graph.
-    * `compiler.py`: Defines the `Compiler` class which is used to define the compiler that compilers the pipeline graph for a specific runner.
+    * `compiler.py`: Defines the `Compiler` class which is used to define the compiler that compilers the workflow graph for a specific runner.
-    * `runner.py`: Defines the `Runner` class which is used to define the runner that executes the compiled pipeline graph.
+    * `runner.py`: Defines the `Runner` class which is used to define the runner that executes the compiled workflow graph.

 ### Additional modules